 Waste rock generated from mining operations on Deposit 1 will be directed to the Waste Rock Facility (WRF) located northeast of Deposit No. 1.
 Waste rock generated by Deposit No. 1 mining operations will be managed in accordance with the Project's Phase 1 Waste Rock Management Plan (BAF-PH1-830-P16-0029) and Life-of-Mine Waste Rock Management Plan (BAF-PH1-830-P16-0031).
-As additional geological, geotechnical and geochemical data is collected, Baffinland will continue update the Project's Phase 1 Waste Rock Management Plan (BAF-PH1-830-P16-0031) to optimize the Project's waste rock management practices and strategies.
+As additional geological, geotechnical and geochemical data is collected, Baffinland will continue update the Project's Phase 1 Waste Rock Management Plan and Life-of-Mine Waste Rock Management Plan (BAF-PH1-830-P16-0031) to optimize the Project's waste rock management practices and strategies.

 Surface water runoff from waste rock deposited at the WRF is directed to a surface water management pond (WRF Pond) using ditches and swales that run along the WRF's perimeter.
-Runoff retained in the
+Runoff retained in the WRF Pond will be monitored and treated if required to ensure effluent discharged from the Facility meets the applicable water quality discharge criteria outlined in Baffinland's Type 'A' Water Licence and MDMER.